galindolala1990/growthlab-infigma/README.md

 ## Growthlab Flow Builder Figma Plugin

 This plugin helps you quickly create clean, Growth Labs–style experiment flows in Figma.

+**Font:** This plugin uses the [Figtree](https://fonts.google.com/specimen/Figtree) font for all UI and generated nodes.
+Make sure Figtree is available in your Figma environment for best results.

 ### Features
 - Build experiment flows with entry/exit nodes, variant cards, traffic splits, winner badges, and metrics chips